Three India Tests were fixed, claims Al Jazeera sting operation

-After a sting operation by a leading media channel claimed that India was a part of three Test matches with doctored pitch, Board of Control for Cricket in India (BCCI) said that it would consider action against former cricketer Robin Morris if found guilty in an ongoing ICC probe.
+After a sting operation by a leading media channel claimed that India was a part of three Test matches with doctored pitch, Board of Control for Cricket in India (BCCI) said that it would consider action against former Mumbai cricketer Robin Morris if found guilty in an ongoing ICC probe.

 The sting operation carried out by Al Jazeera alleged that the Test matches India was involved in pitch-fixing were against Sri Lanka (Galle, July, 2017), Australia (Ranchi, March, 2017) and England (Chennai, December, 2016).
-While the first and third Tests were won by India, the second one against Australia ended in a draw.
+While the first and third Tests were won by India, the second one, against Australia, ended in a draw.

+BCCI and Cricket Australia have decided to wait for ICC to conduct a full investigation before acting on sensational claims in the sting operation by Al Jazeera.

+“The BCCI has a zero-tolerance approach to any activity or act that brings the game of cricket to disrepute or mars the integrity of the game.
+The BCCI anti-corruption unit is working closely with the ICC anti-corruption on the alleged claims by a television channel,” said the BCCI in a statement.

 A senior office-bearer was quoted by PTI as saying, “We believe ICC has started its probe.
 Let them complete that and pronounce Morris guilty.
 The BCCI will only act when they have the verdict in hand.
 We need to check with our Anti Corruption Unit (ACU) whether Morris’ name was there on the suspect list.
 Secondly, he is not associated with any BCCI or state unit project currently from where we need to pull him out.”